prafullwahatule/BI-Fecom-Inc-Report/README.md

 ---

 ## 🧹 Data Cleaning Steps

-**1. Customer_List Table**
-This section outlines the step-by-step data cleaning process applied to the **Customer_List** table.
+This section documents the **data cleaning process** applied to the project tables.
-Each step shows the transformation applied, its effect on the number of rows and columns, and the purpose of the step.
+Each table lists the steps applied, their effect on rows and columns, and the purpose of each transformation to ensure **accurate, consistent, and analysis-ready data**.

+---

+### 1. Customer_List Table

+The **Customer_List** table contains detailed information about each customer, including demographics, location, and subscription data.
+The cleaning process ensures duplicates, errors, and unnecessary columns are handled, with added segmentation via `Age Group`.

 | Sr. No | Applied Step           | Target Column          | Rows Before | Rows After | Effect (Rows) | Columns Before | Columns After | Effect (Columns) |
 |--------|----------------------|----------------------|------------|-----------|---------------|----------------|---------------|-----------------|